-The Migration Agency was criticised for underreporting suspects of war crimes and has increased its reporting of suspected war crimes to the police from 52 cases in 2017 to 135 in 2018.
-In 2019, the Migration Agency reported 123 suspected war crimes to the police.
-In 2020, the Agency reported 86 suspected war crimes.
+The Migration Agency have an obligation to report suspected war crimes.
+In 2020, the Agency reported 86 suspected war crimes to the police.
+In 2021 the Agency reported 74 cases of suspected war crimes.13

 5. Short overview of the asylum procedure